-(f) After reviewing a managed care plan's filing, the commissioner may require that the managed care plan's rates be based upon the managed care plan's own loss and expense information.
+(e) Rates shall be established in accordance with actuarial principles, based on reasonable assumptions, and supported by adequate supporting and supplementary rating information.
+After reviewing a managed care plan's filing, the commissioner may require that the managed care plan's rates be based upon the managed care plan's own loss and expense information.

-(g) The commissioner shall review filings promptly after they have been made to determine whether they meet the requirements of this article.
-The commissioner shall calculate the investment income and accuracy of loss reserves upon which filings are based, and the managed care plan shall provide the information necessary to make the calculation.
+(f) The commissioner shall review filings promptly after the filings have been made to determine whether the filings meet the requirements of this article.

-(h) Except as provided herein and in subsection (d), each filing shall be on file for a waiting period of ninety days before the filing becomes effective.
-The period may be extended by the commissioner for an additional period not to exceed fifteen days if the commissioner gives written notice, within the waiting period to the managed care plan that made the filing, that the commissioner needs the additional time for the consideration of the filing.
-Upon written application by the managed care plan, the commissioner may authorize a filing, which the commissioner has reviewed, to become effective before the expiration of the waiting period or any extension thereof.
-A filing shall be deemed to meet the requirements of this article unless disapproved by the commissioner within the waiting period or any extension thereof.
-The rates shall be deemed to meet the requirements of this article until the time the commissioner reviews the filing and so long as the filing remains in effect.
+(g) Except as provided herein, each filing shall be on file for a waiting period of sixty days before the filing becomes effective.
+The period may be extended by the commissioner for an additional period not to exceed fifteen days if the commissioner gives written notice within the waiting period to the managed care plan that made the filing, that the commissioner needs the additional time for the consideration of the filing.
+Upon written application by the managed care plan, the commissioner may authorize a filing that the commissioner has reviewed, to become effective before the expiration of the waiting period or any extension thereof.
+A filing shall be deemed to meet the requirements of this article unless disapproved by the commissioner, as provided in section 431: -107, within the waiting period or any extension thereof.
+The rates shall be deemed to meet the requirements of this article unless of this article until the time the commissioner reviews the filing and so long as the filing remains in effect.